Preparing to Depart

 Accepted to a study abroad program?
 Wondering what to do next?

-The Office of Study Abroad is here to help you throughout the study abroad experience.
+Study Abroad and Global Engagement is here to help you throughout the study abroad experience.
 After acceptance, you will need to:

 - Login to your JayhawksAbroad account and review the acceptance materials.